 With all of the information above in mind, how does this affect the overall user experience through real-life examples?
 Even more important for the average user, in what form can you implement it in your day to day life?
 To better understand this, let’s take a closer look at how you can implement FIDO2 passwordless login in different forms:

-- Hardware authenticators - In this case, authentication relies on a dedicated physical USB, NFC, or Bluetooth token that allows you to log in to services by inserting your key into the USB slot of your device or with the touch of a button on the authenticator.
+- Hardware authenticators - In this case, authentication relies on a dedicated physical USB, NFC, or Bluetooth security key that allows you to log in to services by inserting your key into the USB slot of your device or with the touch of a button on the authenticator.

 Getting started with FIDO authentication